 Some of the ways we maintain affordability include:

-Here in the Pacific Northwest, we are fortunate to have access to some of the cleanest power options in the nation, with almost no electricity sourced by EWEB from fossil fuels.
+Here in the Pacific Northwest, we are fortunate to have access to some of the cleanest power in the nation.

 About 90 percent of EWEB’s annual energy comes from carbon-free resources and we’re committed to doing even better.

-In January 2022, the Board of Commissioners approved a Climate Change Policy (PDF) that targets over 95% of annual energy from carbon-free resources by 2030 to the extent possible and practical without distinct adverse impacts to customer-owners.
+In January 2022, the Board of Commissioners approved a Climate Change Policy (PDF) that targets over 95 percent of annual energy from carbon-free resources by 2030.

 That means that your rates support a grid that’s getting greener over time.